Susmoy777/Mern_Student_Management/README.md

 # About

-The School Management System is a web-based application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
+The Student Management System is a web-based application built using the MERN (MongoDB, Express.js, React.js, Node.js) stack.
 It aims to streamline school management, class organization, and facilitate communication between students, teachers, and administrators.

 ## Features